 Apache Shiro tags for Facelets - Securing your JSF pages

-First, a little introduction.
+First, a small introduction.
 You can skip it and go straight to the source code, if you want.

 I started working with Apache Shiro when it was still called JSecurity, and I have to say that it really rocks!
 I tried to use Spring Security (Acegi) in some projects, but the easiness and lean approach of Shiro is unbeatable.
 For a quick introduction, here's a quote from the project's site: